“The human spirit can endure a sick body,

-Anyone who has taken steps to heal wounds left from the trauma of domestic violence and abuse can speak to the residual emotional pain it causes.
+Anyone who has taken steps toward healing wounds left from the trauma of domestic violence and abuse can speak to the residual emotional pain it causes.
 A person can move past the situations and conditions where they were exposed to abuse.
 We can put it long behind us, but this doesn’t mean that we’re healed and delivered from the effects of it.
 You can be doing your own thing, going about your humdeedumdum business, and all of a sudden, “WHAMMM!!!”
 It hits you like a ton of bricks.
 It’s an avalanche of heaviness that looms over your life like a dark cloud, and it just knocks you for a loop.
 You can’t shake it, and you can’t explain why you feel so bad.

 It is almost unheard of to expect a child, 4 or 5 years of age, to lead a company of soldiers into combat or to go to work every day and support an entire family.
 Most mature and intelligent individuals understand these are unreasonable expectations for a person so young.
 It is, however, conceivable that a child could have the mental prowess for extraordinary accomplishments, but he or she wouldn’t have the emotional or physical development to carry out such things.
-Most of us can certainly fathom the absurdity in placing overwhelming burdens on a young one, but when it comes to the overburdening that we have experienced ourselves, some of us are not nearly as compassionate as we should be.
+Most of us can certainly fathom the absurdity in placing overwhelming burdens on a young one, but when it comes to the overburdening that we have experienced, some of us are not nearly as compassionate as we should be toward ourselves.

 In Matthew 11:28-30, Our precious Lord and Savior, Jesus Christ said, “Come to me, all of you who are weary and carry heavy burdens, and I will give you rest.
 Take my yoke upon you.
 Let me teach you, because I am humble and gentle at heart, and you will find rest for your souls.
 For my yoke is easy to bear, and the burden I give you is light.”
 One of the reasons that millions fall madly in love with Jesus Christ is because the record of him in the bible testifies of his goodness.
 He walked upon this earth being both fully human and fully God.
 He’s our High Priest, and Hebrews 4:15 says that he was tempted in every way that a human can be, but never sinned.
 This verse tells us that he understands what we go through.
 He has intimate knowledge of our weaknesses and shortcomings.

-Jesus Christ is brilliant and supremely intelligent.
+Jesus Christ is brilliant, all-powerful, and supremely intelligent.
 He would not tell us to do something unless it is absolutely necessary for us to get it done.
 He knows that we’re going to go through things in life that will completely overwhelm our mental and emotional resources.
 He also knows that the burden of those experiences is too much for us to carry.
 As a way of preserving ourselves, many of us buried those feelings long ago.
 We pressed them down deep and may not have realized we did this.
 The thing is, nothing stays buried unless it’s dead.
 Residual pain and sadness from traumatic experiences doesn’t die.
 It must be released, and this is a process that our Lord and Savior will help us walk through.

 Holy Bible, New Living Translation, copyright © 1996, 2004, 2015 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers Inc., Carol Stream, Illinois 60188.
 All rights reserved.